10 things to know about Barcelona when planning a visit

 Pack hand sanitizer

-Unfortunately many people in Spain - and tourists - cough into their hand and not their arm and they often don't wash hands after toilet visits, so bring hand sanitizer or buy it at local drugstores or supermarkets in Barcelona.
+Unfortunately many people - including tourists - cough into their hand not their arm and often don't wash hands after toilet visits, so to avoid colds and flu, bring hand sanitizer or buy it at local drugstores or supermarkets in Barcelona.

 This page sponsored by